itzg/docker-minecraft-server/minecraft-server/README.md

 ## Miscellaneous Options

+### Running as alternate user/group ID

+By default, the container will switch to user ID 1000 and group ID 1000;
+however, you can override those values by setting `UID` and `GID`, respectively.
+The container will also skip user switching if the `--user`/`-u` argument is passed to `docker run`.

 ### Memory Limit

 By default, the image declares a Java initial and maximum memory limit of 1 GB.
 There are several